 As an experienced warranty law attorney, I have a full understanding of these laws and how they apply to your circumstances:

 - Lemon law for new cars in North Carolina: If your car has been presented for repair four or more times for the same defect, or if you have had to leave it at the repairing dealer for 20 or more business days, it may be presumed to be a lemon.

 - Lemon law for trucks and motorcycles: North Carolina Lemon Law applies to vehicles weighing less than 10,000 pounds.
 Therefore, all motorcycles and most passenger trucks are under the protection of North Carolina Lemon Law.

-- Lemon law for used cars: If you purchased a used car that is still covered under the manufacturer warranty, you may have remedies under federal law.
+- Lemon law for used cars: If you purchased a used car that is still covered under the manufacturer warranty, and repeatedly been in for repairs for the same issue, you may have remedies under federal law.

-In all cases, if we can show that you bought a lemon, you will have your choice of legal remedies.
+In all cases, if we can show that you bought a lemon, there are a variety of legal remedies available.
 You can either get a replacement for your vehicle or a refund of your purchase price, minus a statutory mileage deduction.
 In the alternative, we may be able to recover a cash settlement that represents the loss in value your vehicle may suffer due to its problems.